 Nicotine is also a highly addictive drug when consumed by humans.
-This is because nicotine is similar to the neurotransmitter ‘acetylcholine’ which is responsible for the release of the brain’s ‘feel good’ hormone known as dopamine.
-In this way nicotine addiction works in a similar manner to heroin and cocaine addiction.
+This is because nicotine is similar to the neurotransmitter ‘acetylcholine’ which is responsible for the release of the brain’s ‘feel-good’ hormone known as dopamine.
+In this way, nicotine addiction works similarly to heroin and cocaine addiction.

 Following this, the brain reduces the amount of acetylcholine produced and instead relies on nicotine in order to release dopamine.
-If nicotine is withdrawn the body will suffer low levels of dopamine.
-This means users feel highly anxious and depressed during detoxification.
+If nicotine is withdrawn from, the body will suffer from low levels of dopamine.
+This means users are likely to feel highly anxious and depressed during detoxification.

 - Heart disease